I’ve recently had a few readers ask me about the potential

 The Atkins Diet, as well as other low-carbohydrate diets,

-has been opposed by medical authorities for many years.
-Although several scientific
+have been opposed by medical authorities for many years.

-While that may be true for those of us who are sensitive to
+While that may be true for those who are sensitive to

 dietary fats, for the greater majority of people who embrace the low-carb